-As of the date the parent company only financial statements were authorized for issue, the Company assessed that the amendments to other standards and interpretations will not have a material impact on the financial position and financial performance.
+As of the date the consolidated financial statements were authorized for issue, the Group assessed that the amendments to other standards and interpretations will not have a material impact on the financial position and financial performance.

 c.
 Standards issued by the IASB but not yet endorsed and issued into effect by the FSC